A Faster Generalized Two-Stage Approximate Top-K: Background

-Depending on the kernel, different subsystems of an accelerator are utilized to varying degrees, with one often becoming the bottleneck that dictates the overall runtime of the kernel.
-To accurately model performance and identify the bottleneck, we need to quantify the capabilities of each subsystem in the accelerator and how the kernel utilizes them.
+Depending on the kernel, different subsystems of an accelerator are utilized to varying degrees, with one often becoming the bottleneck that dictates the kernel's overall runtime.
+To accurately model performance and identify the bottleneck, we must quantify the capabilities of each accelerator subsystem and how the kernel uses it \citep{chern2022tpuknnknearestneighbor}.

 We quantitatively characterize an accelerator's performance by measuring the peak throughput of each of its subsystems.
 For example, we measure the peak memory bandwidth for each memory subsystem and the peak operations per second for each compute subsystem.
-Depending on the subsystems utilized and their extent of saturation, we may choose to model only the relevant subsystems.
-For example, if a subsystem is not used or contributes negligibly to the runtime, we may omit it.
+Depending on the subsystems used and their extent of saturation, we may choose to model only the relevant subsystems.
+For example, if a subsystem is not used or contributes negligibly to the runtime, it can be omitted.

-For this section, we restrict ourselves to TPUs and focus on three key subsystems: HBM memory, VPU and the MXU.
+For ease of exposition, we present the analysis for TPUs and focus on three key subsystems: (i) HBM memory, (ii) the VPU and (iii) the MXU.
+However, this analysis applies to GPUs too, with MXU mapped to TensorCores and VPU to CUDA cores.
 We define the following parameters to quantify the throughput of each subsystem: \begin{itemize} \item $\beta$: maximum HBM bandwidth in bytes per second. \item $\gamma$: maximum number of VPU operations per second. \item $\pi$: maximum number of MXU operations per second. \end{itemize}

 Similarly, we characterize a kernel by measuring its utilization of each subsystem in its lifetime. \begin{itemize} \item $M$: number of bytes transferred to/from the HBM. \item $O_\text{VPU}$: number of operations executed on the VPU. \item $O_\text{MXU}$: number of operations executed on the MXU. \end{itemize}